infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

 ## The transformation

-This page is meant to be a top level index of projects I'm working on, transfomed from a rough list of links beginning to explore the above subjects.
+This page is meant to be a top level index of projects I'm working on, transformed from a rough list of links beginning to explore the above subjects.

 Of course, my homepage is always the last to know about anything, and I'm not always working directly on these projects.